-5.5.2 Water Sampling
+5.5.3 Water Sampling

 For this sampling event, surface water samples will primarily be collected using direct immersion of sampling bottles in the LVW.
 Direct immersion, as described in the SOPs (Appendix B) can be a desirable method when filtration and preservation are not required and conditions (i.e., depth) are amenable.
 Where conditions are not amenable to direct immersion due to water depth or access concerns, samples will be collected using a peristaltic pump (or comparable pump) and disposable tubing.
 These methods are included in the SOPs (Appendix B).
-Grab samples will be collected from approximately mid-stream and mid-depth.
 Transect samples will be collected from the designated location along the transect across the LVW and will be collected near-bottom (i.e., as close to the bottom as possible without disturbing substrate).
-At grab and transect sampling locations, if the water is over 3 feet deep, two samples will be collected at each location.
-For the transect locations, a sample will be collected from near bottom and from approximately one-third of total depth.
-For the grab locations, samples will be collected from approximately one-third of total depth.
+At transect sampling locations where the water is over 3 feet deep, a sample will be collected from near bottom and from approximately one-third of total depth.